SolaceTraining/solace-workshop-scs/codelab.md

  java.util.function.Consumer maps to a SCS Sink

 ###
+* Open the application.yaml file and change **ATTENDEE_NAME** to your unique name
 * Now that we've seen how to create a SCS app using Spring Cloud Functions go ahead and deploy it.
+(Don't forget to update the **ATTENDEE_NAME** & solace service in the manifest.yml file to point to your PubSub+ service!)
 * After deploying you should start to see the BEFORE and AFTER log entries scrolling across the console where the AFTER log entries do not contain any uppercase letters in the text field.

 Positive